Savannah Chrisley Shares Intense Workout With Fans, Thanks Workout Partner And Boyfriend, Nic Kerdiles

 Following a tropical vacation with her man, Savannah Chrisley is back to Nashville and back to reality.

-As the Inquisitr shared a few weeks ago, Chrisley recently enjoyed a vacation with her boyfriend, NHL star, Nic Kerdiles.
+As the Inquisitr shared a few weeks ago, Chrisley recently enjoyed a vacation with her boyfriend, NHL star Nic Kerdiles.
 Throughout their getaway, Savannah posted multiple photos and the couple appeared to be having a great time.
 In one photo posted to her account, Kerdiles and Savannah hung out with friends on a beach.
 Savannah looked absolutely stunning in a bikini, showing off her long and toned legs.
 She wore her short blonde hair in a ponytail and covered her face with a large pair of aviators.
 Kerdiles, on the other hand, wore a pair of black swim trunks.
 The couple never revealed where they were vacationing, but many fans thought it was Turks and Caicos.

 But now it’s back to work for the 20-year-old reality star.
 According to her Instagram account, Savannah is hitting the gym following her getaway.
 In a post on her account yesterday, Chrisley told fans that she was trying to get back in the routine of things at Training Camp in Nashville.
 In the video, Chrisley can be seen giving it her all at the gym while pushing a sled with a weight up and down a mat.